 Within all of these aspects of the hiring process, you should be looking to see if the applicant aligns with your company culture while also making sure that the applicant has the skill set necessary to fulfill the job you are hiring for.
 If you can find a perfect fit for your culture and the role, you will be headed in the right direction.

 At any time when the applicant seems to stray from your company culture or has radically different views from your core beliefs, walk away.
-It doesn’t matter how smart they are or how much experience they have, you will have difficulties working together and integrating them into your team if your core beliefs differ.
+It doesn’t matter how smart they are or how much experience they have, you will have difficulties working together and integrating them if your core beliefs differ.

-3. Hold your team accountable with your culture.
+3. Hold workers accountable with your culture.

 If there are any signs that the new hire may not be an optimal fit, fire quickly so that you do not waste too much time trying to integrate someone that isn’t going to work.
 There are millions of talented professionals available in your local area and online…don’t waste time trying to making someone fit that doesn’t.